Mass-type invariants in the presence of a cosmological constant: Introduction and statement of the main results.

 \subsection{Organization of the paper.}

-In Section~\ref{sec:MF}, we establish monotonicity formulas on Riemannian bands under the assumption of a lower bound on the scalar curvature.
+In Section~\ref{sec:MF},we establish monotonicity formulas on Riemannian bands under the assumption of a lower bound on the scalar curvature.
 These formulas are substantially more general than those required for the arguments developed in the rest of the paper.
-Nonetheless, they serve a dual purpose: on the one hand, they situate our contribution within a broader research perspective, and on the other hand, they are expected to play a central role in forthcoming extensions of the theory in several natural directions, including the analysis of Penrose-type inequalities in the presence of a nonzero cosmological constant.
+Nonetheless, they serve a dual purpose: on the one hand, they situate our contribution within a broader research perspective; on the other hand, they are expected to play a central role in forthcoming extensions of the theory in several natural directions, including a comprehensive analysis of Penrose-type inequalities in the presence of a nonzero cosmological constant.
 In Section~\ref{sec:selection}, we specialize to the case of globally defined $p$-Green’s functions with $1<p<3$.
 Starting from the study of rotationally symmetric solutions, we then identify a suitable choice of the structural coefficients that appear in the general formulation of the monotonicity formulas, in such a way as to characterize static zero-mass metrics (space forms).
 These metrics constitute the natural reference configurations for any proposed notion of mass and are therefore required to arise as the rigidity case in inequalities intended to yield positive mass theorems.
 In Section~\ref{sec:further}, we begin our detailed analysis of the case of a positive cosmological constant, which is the main focus of the present work, and we refine the description of the structural coefficients.
 These will be crucial for evaluating the limits of the monotone quantities at both the pole of the Green’s function and the boundary of the manifold.
-This, in turn, prepares the ground for the proof of the main results, namely Theorems~\ref{thm:pos_pass_pol_Intro} and~\ref{thm:pos_pass_total_Intro}, corresponding, respectively, to Theorem~\ref{thm:pos_pass_pol} in Section~\ref{sec:polar_PMT} and Theorem~\ref{thm:pos_pass_total} in Section~\ref{sec:blowup}.
+This, in turn, prepares the ground for a first group of main results, namely Theorems~\ref{thm:pos_pass_pol_Intro} and~\ref{thm:pos_pass_total_Intro}, corresponding, respectively, to Theorem~\ref{thm:pos_pass_pol} in Section~\ref{sec:polar_PMT} and Theorem~\ref{thm:pos_pass_total} in Section~\ref{sec:blowup}.
 In Section~\ref{sec:further}, we also provide additional remarks on the behavior of the structural coefficients in the limit as $p\to 1^+$, which support some of the more speculative considerations presented in Subsection~\ref{sub:pto1}.
+These considerations underlie the notion of $1$-harmonic mass, introduced in formula~\eqref{eq:1harmass} and discussed in Subsection~\ref{sub:1harm}.
+In this subsection we state a positive mass theorem and a Penrose inequality, both including a rigidity statement.
+These results are then proved in Section~\ref{sec:harm_1} and constitute the second group of main results of the present work.
 Appendix~\ref{app:ODE} contains auxiliary material needed for the treatment of the case $\Lambda>0$ in Theorem~\ref{thm:global}, as well as for the analysis carried out in Section~\ref{sec:further}.
 The material in Appendix~\ref{app:pharmonic} underpins the arguments developed in Sections~\ref{sec:polar_PMT} and~\ref{sec:blowup}.